albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

 })
 ```

-Local notifications, as well as the detection history, are categorized into two groups or kinds: "attacks" and "unkonwn traffic", similar to the approach in the paper.
-This information is defined by the Detection Algorithm, and the app then displays the respective message accordingly.
+Local notifications, as well as the detection history, are categorized into two groups/kinds: "attacks" and "unkonwn traffic", as did in the paper. <br/>
+This information is defined by the Detection Algorithm and than the app basically shows the respective message.

 ```js
 async function showLocalNotification(id, kindMessage = "NODATA", CANMessage) {